fanoframework/fanoframework.github.io/working-with-response/index.md

 ## JSON response

-To simplify output JSON response, you can use `TJsonResponse` as shown in following code
+To output JSON response, you can use `TJsonResponse` as shown in following code

 ```
 function TMyController.handleRequest(